php-fig/fig-standards/proposed/internationalization-meta.md

 ## 1. Summary

 Developers of components that are not coupled to any specific framework often find themselves in need of displaying a message to the user of the web application.
-However, being as they are not a component of a specific framework - their options for making these messages localizable is limited.
+However, being as they are not a component of a specific framework, their options for making these messages localizable is limited.
 In many cases, developers will make no attempt to pass these messages through a localization layer.

 To resolve this issue and encourage the localization of libraries, a standard method for translating and transforming messages is necessary.